 For more information: 023 8029 2721

-Stay at: Spring Cottage, sleeps 4, 1 dog
+Stay at: The Coach House Cottage (sleeps 4, 1 dog welcome)

 The Musketeer in Pennington (near Lymington) is an old-fashioned pub in that it has friendly regulars, good beer and a chatty atmosphere, you must head here to feel a sense of what it is like to live in the New Forest.
 It is not a typical country pub but great for a nice basic friendly experience amongst local people.
 It has fantastic reviews and no wonder – there is a range of wonderful home-cooked classic pub food with steak nights a regular occurrence, and a selection of good beer and real ales that you can drink by the open fires next to your (or somebody else’s!) dog.
 It is cheap and friendly and you will always receive a warm welcome whether you come from near or far.